gatling/gatling/src/sphinx/http/http_protocol.rst

 If you need more isolation of your user, for instance if you need a dedicated key store per user, Gatling lets you have an instance of the HTTP client per user with ``.disableClientSharing``.

-.. _http-protocol-hostname-resolution:
+.. _http-protocol-dns-name-resolution:

-Hostname Resolution
+DNS Name Resolution
 -------------------

-By default, Gatling uses Java's name resolution, meaning that it uses a cache shared amongst all virtual users.
+By default, Gatling uses Java's DNS name resolution, meaning that it uses a cache shared amongst all virtual users.
-By default, this cache is eternal.
-This cache can be disabled with ``-Dsun.net.inetaddr.ttl=0``.
+More over, Java's cache doesn't honor DNS records TTL.
+You can control the TTL with ``-Dsun.net.inetaddr.ttl=N`` where `N` is a number of seconds.

-If you're using the JDK eternal cache and have multiple IP (multiple DNS records) for a given hostname, Gatling will automatically round-robin on them.
+If you're using the JDK resolution and have multiple IP (multiple DNS records) for a given hostname, Gatling will automatically shuffle them to emulate DNS round-robin.

-If you want to make it so that all virtual users perform their own name resolution, generate UPD traffic against your DNS server, and have their own DNS cache, you can set ``.perUserNameResolution`` .
+You can use a Netty based DNS resolution instead, with ``.asyncDnsNameResolution()``.
+This method can take a sequence of DNS server adresses, eg ``.asyncDnsNameResolution("8.8.8.8")``.
+If you don't pass DNS servers, Gatling will use the one from your OS configuration on Linux and MacOS only, and to Google's ones on Windows(don't run with heavy load as Google will block you).

+You can also make it so that every virtual user performs its own DNS name resolution with ``.perUserDnsNameResolution``.
+This parameter is only effective when using ``asyncDnsNameResolution``.

 Note this feature is experimental.
-This feature is pretty useful if you're dealing with an elastic cluster where new IPs are added to the DNS server under load, for example with AWS Application Load Balancer (ALB).
+This feature is pretty useful if you're dealing with an elastic cluster where new IPs are added to the DNS server under load, for example with AWS ALB and Route53.

 .. _http-protocol-hostname-aliasing: